SebastianDall/HT-Downscaled-Illumina-Metagenomes-Protocol/README.md

 - Place the plate on the magnetic stand and wait until the liquid clears (~2 minutes).
 - Measure the library concentration using Qubit 1x dsDNA High Sensitivity Assay.
 - Add the measured concentration to the `files/library_concentration.xlsx` template.
-- Copy the Vsample column to the `files/idot_pooling.csv` template.
+- Copy the Vsample column to the `files/idot_pooling.csv` template or run the `makeIdotPoolingSchema.R`

 ### Pooling of libraries
 - Transfer 15 ul sample to a new S.100 source plate using the epMotion and place in the source tray of the I-DOT.